Chemaclass/chemaclass.com/content/readings/2024-01-26-the-lean-startup.md

 pages = "300"
 author = "Eric Ries"
 static_thumbnail = "https://images-na.ssl-images-amazon.com/images/S/compressed.photo.goodreads.com/books/1629999184i/10127019.jpg"
-expand_preview = true
+expand_preview = false
 +++

 <img border="0" src="https://images-na.ssl-images-amazon.com/images/S/compressed.photo.goodreads.com/books/1629999184i/10127019.jpg" >

+<!-- more -->

 Most startups fail.
 But many of those failures are preventable.
 The Lean Startup is a new approach being adopted across the globe, changing the way companies are built and new products are launched.

-<!-- more -->

 Eric Ries defines a startup as an organization dedicated to creating something new under conditions of extreme uncertainty.
 This is just as true for one person in a garage or a group of seasoned professionals in a Fortune 500 boardroom.
 What they have in common is a mission to penetrate that fog of uncertainty to discover a successful path to a sustainable business.